zackgithuboriginal/workout-plus-milestone-project-2/README.md

 ### Media

 -   All icons were sourced and imported from [FontAwesome](https://fontawesome.com/)
+-   [Map marker](https://fontawesome.com/icons/map-marker-alt?style=solid) was downloaded from FontAwesome and used as an svg.

 #### Original creators and links to images

+-Karsten Winegeart is the original creator of [this](https://unsplash.com/photos/0Wra5YYVQJE) image used as the background of the landing page.

+-All images of businesses and locations supplied by the Google Places library are owned by their respective creators.

 ### Acknowledgements